-The fish count at the dam east of Portland went over 613,700 on Friday, the largest number since the dam was completed in 1938.
+The fish count at Bonneville Dam went over 613,700 on Friday, the largest number since the dam was completed in 1938.

 At the peak of the run, nearly 64,000 fish passed the viewing windows in a single day.